AwesomeAley/ObsidianNotes/School Class Notes/Introduction to Unix/Linux Commands.md

-find/locate - locates path to specified file whereis - finds source files for a command type - determines information about various commands ps - list processes running on the system watch - monitor processes
+find/locate - locates path to specified file whereis - finds source files for a command type - determines information about various commands watch - monitor processes